Some Bigger Picture Thoughts On How To Make Conversation

 One core conversation skill is being able to get inside the head of other people

 - What do they want to get out of this conversation?
 Do they want to have a brief, casual chat?
 Do they want to have a stimulating discussion of deep ideas?
 Do they just want to joke around?
 Do they want someone to happily listen to them talk about something they're enthusiastic about?
-Do they want support as they vent about something that's been bothering them?
+Do they want support as they vent about a problem that's been bothering them?

 Put the good of the conversation ahead of your personal preferences for it